vicrucann/CurveFitting/README.md

 ## Sub-classing the `PathFitter`

 The `PathFitter` is a template abstract base class.
 Which means, you have to sub-class it and provide your own implementation for those functions.
-The list of functions and their behaviour is descrubed in the following sub-sections.
+The list of functions and their behaviour is described in the following sub-sections.

-#### Contructor
+#### Constructor

-The constructor does not require any implementaion, but it requires to provide a list of arguments for the used templates.
+The constructor does not require any implementation, but it requires to provide a list of arguments for the used templates.
 In the case of `OsgPathFitter`, the template arguments are:

 * `osg::Vec3Array` is a vector of a 3D component.
 In the base class it has a template name `Container`.
 * `osg::Vec3f` is a 3D/2D component of type `float`, i.e., given the above `Container = Vec3Array(Vec3f, Vec3f, ...)`.
 In the base class the template has a name `Point2D`.